 One example Tim provided in his book Tools of Titans is Peter Thiel, who asked a question like “how can I accomplish this in 6 months?”
 And “this” stands for his 10-year goals and plans.

 Top performers ask tough questions that may sound absurd and ridiculous.
 However, they don’t expect to ponder on their questions lightly and come up with a solution in 10 minutes.
-They ask better questions and spend the time to productively bent their mind.
+They ask better questions and spend the time to productively bending their mind.

 That’s how they discover solutions that outperform everyone else.